mothran/bunny/README.md

 					Note: Bunny works well on raspberry pi's

 ##Configuration
-Configuring bunny is as simple as editing the libbunny/config.py
+Configuring bunny is as simple as editing the "libbunny/config.py" file

 The most important item to modify is the IFACE varible, this sets which wireless interface you will use for Bunny.

 Also if you wish to run a non-testing network, delete the 'keys.kz' file and bunny will make a new one with random values.
 Distribute this file to the peers on your network.
-Also Modulus and Remainder values should be changed as well.
-For help generating mod/remain vaules check testScripts/mod.py
+Also Modulus and Remainder values should be changed as well, for help generating mod/remain vaules check testScripts/mod.py

 ##Usage (bunnyChat.py example code)